Fraternalilab/VCAb/README.md

 ## Access VCAb online

 VCAb can be accessed [online](https://fraternalilab.kcl.ac.uk/VCAb/).
-For tutorials on how to use the website, please go to the [github wiki](https://github.com/Fraternalilab/VCAb/wiki)
+For documentation on how to use the website, please go to the [github wiki](https://github.com/Fraternalilab/VCAb/wiki).

 ## Generate local version of VCAb